dex80526/test-mirror/prow/am-docs/HowToSetupProwCI.md

   $  git clone git@github.com:aspenmesh/test-infra-private.git
 ```
 ### 2. Create and Deploy Prow resources
+Note: The following steps are captured in create_k8s_secrets.sh and config_prow.sh as a reference if you want to script them.
+The scripts assume the secret files are under ./secrets which do not exist in the Git.
 * Create Persistent Volume and Persistent Volume Claim of build cache
   * The persistent volume and the claim are defined in prow/cluster/aws_build_cache.yaml.
 The parameters such as volumeHandle needs to be adjusted and match to the real value in AWS.
 ```sh